openlibhums/memory-alpha/content/support/email-and-reminders/email-index-placeholder.md

 - Email content can be customised per journal using templates.

 >[!NOTE]
-> Due to GDPR restrictions, Janeway does not offer any options for email campgains.
+> Due to GDPR restrictions, Janeway does not offer any options for email campaigns.

 ## Common questions